fossasia/susi_linux/docs/setup_rpi_as_buildkite_agent_to_build_susibian_image.md

     User <remote_user>
     Hostname <server_ip>
 ```
-- You must try this SSH configuration, to make sure it works, and to let SSH accept server's fingerprint.
+- You must try this SSH configuration, to make sure it works (with `ssh img-storage`, and to let SSH accept server's fingerprint.
 - Make `buildkite-agent` user have `sudo` permission (`sudo adduser buildkite-agent sudo`) and not require password to execute `sudo`, by adding file _/etc/sudoers.d/buildkite-agent_ with this content:

 ```